 As in the story Stone Soup, what begins as nothing becomes something greater—and more delicious—than the sum of its parts.
 And here’s how to put it together:

-Cholula Hot Sauce (or other favorite hot sauce)
+- Cholula Hot Sauce (or other favorite hot sauce) to taste

 Serve and consume with gratitude!
 Thanksgiving Stew pairs especially nicely with cornbread.
 (Here’s a cornbread recipe that seems similar to my grandmother’s.)